ScorchedPsyche/craftera_suite/README.md

  - [x] Passive mob support;
  - [x] Prevent Scute drop on Turtle's growth: prevent abuse;
  - [ ] Aggressive mob support (for those that have an infant variant);
+ - [x] Custom Name Tag support: tool to transform entities into baby/adult;
+ - [x] Undo feature: convert back to their original state;
+ - [x] Prevent usage on natural babies: to prevent abuse.

 ### Core
 Main library dependency needed for other plugins of this pack.